-Treatment: remove and replace existing cuff or hem
+Treatment: remove and replace existing cuff, sleeve or hem

 Problem addressed: worn or damaged cuff, elbow or hem; wrong length sleeve or body

 Ideal fabric type: stocking stitch (plain knit), up to 50 stitches per 10cm